Iultin: Post-Soviet period

 Individuals employed in the mines and other plants in Iultin were particularly hard hit by the liquidation of the settlement.
 The decree issued by Chernomyrdin guaranteed that residents would be moved from Iultin to other settlements, that they would be given housing worth 250,000 rubles, and have transportation costs paid for no more than one ton of possessions, that the Ministry for Railways was to provide assistance in transporting inhabitants to their new homes and that the Ministry for Nationalities provide assistance for the inhabitants to find new housing and employment in their new homes.
 However, in reality, the inhabitants of Iultin were effectively abandoned with little in the way of assistance and compensation.
 As well as the plant and mine workers, those employed in ancillary services such as the bakery, other shops and farms supplying goods to the plant and mine workers were also equally hard hit by the liquidation.

 Not all industries were so hard hit.
 The education department, based in Egvekinot, evacuated its staff and assets from Iultin and distributed them around the remaining schools in Iultinsky District.
 Likewise, the Department for Public Works removed assets such as trucks and buses from Iultin and used them to bolster their resources around Egvekinot.
 Employees of the district administration in Iultin fared significantly better than those employed in the mines or power plants.
 These employees were absorbed into the local administration in Egvekinot.
 This absorption was so successful that in 2002, seven years after the liquidation of Iultin, the deputy district chief was the former Mayor of Iultin and the heads of the departments for education, agriculture and social welfare were also former inhabitants of Iultin.
 In this way, the primary employer in the district shifted from the mines and plants of Iultin and their auxiliary services to the state.

 Little effort has been made to clean up the local environment following the abolition of the settlement.

-Climate

-Iultin has a Continental Subarctic climate (Dfc).